liborty/rstats/README.md

 * `Comediance` is similar to `covariance`, except zero median vectors are used to compute it,  instead of zero mean vectors.

 ## Appendix II: Recent Releases

+* **Version 0.8.8** More generics: added `VecVecg` trait and removed `VecVecu8` as its functionality is now subsumed by this addition.
+Removed `benches/benchmark.rs` as it was not really needed.
+There are some timings in `tests/tests.rs`.

 * **Version 0.8.7** Some simplification of reporting, using struct MinMax from crate `indxvec`.